l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-05-02-days-29-33-weaverville-nc-to-greasy-creek-campsite.md

     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day29-33/IMG_5578.JPG"/>
 </figure>

-In the mid-afternoon, I come across a large black van plastered with pictures of Casper, the friendly ghost.
+In the mid-afternoon, I come across a large white van plastered with pictures of Casper, the friendly ghost.
 A man wearing a grungy sweatshirt and jeans gets off and offers me some soda and snacks.
 He introduces himself as Rob, the former owner of a hiker hostel up north.

 >"All of you are such unique individuals, and when you put everyone together, generally, a very happy thing happens."
 >